Frequently Asked Questions About Insulation

 Do you have questions about insulation?
 RWS has answers!
 Below are answers to common concerns and questions we hear from our customers.

 The “R” in R-value stands for resistance to heat flow.
 The higher the R-value, the higher the level of resistance and the greater the insulating power.
 R-value requirements vary depending on climate and building type.

+Yes.
 Airborne noises such as conversation, running appliances, electronic devices and household equipment carry and echo through walls, ceilings and floors.
-Good insulation has the ability to drastically reduce such atmospheric interference, leaving rooms much quieter.
-According to Energystar.gov, insulating your home can reduce the noise from outside your house as well as make it harder for pollen, dust and insects into your home.
+Good insulation has the ability to reduce such atmospheric interference, leaving rooms much quieter.
+According to Energystar.gov, insulating your home can reduce the noise from outside your house as well as make it harder for pollen, dust, pests and insects to enter your home.
 It also allows for better humidity control and may lower the chance for ice dams on the roof/eves in snowy climates.
 In addition to keeping the noise levels low, this will also improve the overall comfort of your home.

 Every insulation job has its own unique set of requirements, and every homeowner has their own budget guidelines.
 To make an informed decision, it’s important to talk to a knowledgeable insulation expert so you can learn exactly what options are best for you.
 Contact RWS Insulation Services to discuss your specific needs.